 The session state facility enables an application-defined annotation of a message session inside the broker, so that the recorded processing state relative to that session becomes instantly available when the session is acquired by a new processor.

 From the Service Bus perspective, the message session state is an opaque binary object that can hold data of the size of one message, which is 256 KB for Service Bus Standard, and 1 MB for Service Bus Premium.
 The processing state relative to a session can be held inside the session state, or the session state can point to some storage location or database record that holds such information.

-Note that session state remains as long as it is not cleared up (returning null), even if all messages in a session are consumed.
+Session state remains as long as it isn't cleared up (returning null), even if all messages in a session are consumed.

 The session state held in a queue or in a subscription counts towards that entity's storage quota.
 When the application is finished with a session, it is therefore recommended for the application to clean up its retained state to avoid external management cost.

 The definition of delivery count per message in the context of sessions varies slightly from the definition in the absence of sessions.
 Here is a table summarizing when the delivery count is incremented.

 |Session is accepted, but the session lock expires (due to timeout)||Yes|

 |Session is accepted, the messages within the session aren't completed (even if they are locked), and the session is closed||No|